 DIY Home Decor

 Since I have been spending every other weekend at the lake home, I have been having a blast making my own decor.
 I forgot how much I love doing crafts and how relaxing it is to listen to music and let the creative juices flow.
 I recently posted about making pillows out of placemats, and I have made several more to match the colors in each room.
+I didn’t want to spend much money redoing this bedroom, so I opted for handmade decor for a new look!

 For the upstairs guest room, I bought a placemat with several colors in it, as I was intending to pull all of the colors for the room out of this one placemat pillow.
 I ended up pulling two colors and didn’t use the placemat at all, but it did help guide me when decorating the room.